 Roofing dry in finishes:

-Should your home have clay tiles (optional upgrade) we will install on top of the metal laminate.
-For a flexible nailer for the tile.
-Then we apply the clay tiles.
+Should your home have clay tiles (optional upgrade) our Costa Rica Custom Home Builders crew will install them on top of the metal laminate.
+When installing clay tiles we put a rubber hose nailer for the tiles.
 This allows as a buffer shock absorbing for when we have minor quakes.
 A solid nailer would cause these tiles to break.

-We are now getting into the easy and fun part.
-Because we are leaving the structural part of construction.
-Thereupon we are entering into the finishing part of construction.
+We are now getting into the easy and fun part because we are leaving the structural part of the construction.
+Thereupon we are entering into the finishing part of building a custom house.

-Walls are plastered smooth and walls and ceilings are painted with a primer.
-We will paint the interior walls for the first time of 3.
 The receptacles and switches will be installed (not cover plates).
 Panel box breakers installed.
-Floor tiles installed, base board installed (using floor tiles).
+Floor tiles installed, baseboard installed (using floor tiles).
 Cabinets are installed.
 Granites are installed.
 Second coat of paint installed.
 Light fixtures and ceiling fans installed.
 Plumbing fixtures installed.

-Air conditioners installed, and all touch ups and cleaning are completed.
-Finally the last coat of paint as we back out the door.
-The exterior will be completed concurrently with the interior.
-Stucco finishes, and stone veneer (if any) will be installed.
-Maintenance free PVC tablia will be installed for eaves.
-Decorative angled facia or facia and eaves troph will be installed.
+A maintenance-free PVC tabla will be installed for eaves.
+Decorative angled facia or facia and eaves trough will be installed.
 Either feature will be reviewed for each design individually.

 Electrical switches; we generally plan three-way switches as we come in the front door and get into bed without being in the dark.
 Meaning you come in the front door, turn one light on at the end of the room you turn it off, and turn the next light on at the end of the passage to turn it off turn and so forth.
 Our bedrooms have 3-way switches that once you’re in bed you can shut the light off.

-The electrical layout and engineering is a key component to your homes design.
+The electrical layout and engineering is a key component of your home’s design.
 Equally for function and aesthetics.
 Therefore, a contributor to your Costa Rica custom home design.
-Here is an article you may find of interest.
-Understanding lighting colour (coming soon).

 - Seismic engineered foundation installation: